The High-Performance Content Catalog: INSIGHTS TO GET THERE

 HOW INSIGHTS WORKS

-Insights is a new feature within Comcast Technology Solutions’ Online Video Platform.
+Insights is a new feature within Comcast Technology Solutions’ Cloud Video Platform.
 Information is collected on the server side, which translates into minimal client-side implementation work to get Insights up and running.
 Once it’s up and running, Insights combines historical data with current performance measurements to provide context over time.
 The Insights dashboards include a wealth of data not normally found within analytics solutions.
 Among the multitude of benefits:

 - Understand how much audiences are watching in one session, and for what period of time.
 Clearly we ALL want to encourage binge-watching.
 Insights provides some needed clarity around not just which shows are finding their audience, but also how those audiences are watching with tools like Device and Content Insights.